Freak Show at the Roundhouse

 The music was awash with missed opportunities, hookless meandering and painful reprisals.
 Furthermore the songs went on too long, and were lyrically irrelevant.
 The score reflected the entire piece’s main failing: the absence of a reason why the cast were doing the show.
 If their aim was merely to entertain or capture a bygone era, they barely scratched the surface, practising singing when they should have been juggling or the like.
 Conversely, the piece wasn’t convoluted enough to have been called experimental.
 Youthful and full of amateur gusto they may be, but one does expect better from an institution like the Roundhouse.

-The Accidental Festival 2013 is on at The Roundhouse until 12th May 2013, for further information or to book visit here.
+The Accidental Festival 2013 is on at The Roundhouse until 12th May 2013.
+For further information or to book visit the festival’s website here.

 Watch a promotional video for Freak Show here: